Depauli1/spp/README.md

-# spp Personal guide in solidity learning
+# Personal guide in solidity learning